viridiantooth34/Screenshotter/README.md

 **Release Notes:**

 [12-03-25] Latest release lets you add the captions of each Screenshot to your Word Document!
-No captions required? not an issue!!! :D
+No captions required?
+Not an issue!!! :D